danielyxie/bitburner/doc/CONTRIBUTING.md

   in the root of the repository.
 These will be updated as part of official releases.

-## As a Documentor
+## As a Documenter

 To contribute to and view your changes to the BitBurner documentation on [Read The Docs](http://bitburner.readthedocs.io/), you will need to have Python installed, along with [Sphinx](http://www.sphinx-doc.org).

-To make change to the [in-game documentation](../markdown/bitburner.md), you will need to modify the [TypeScript definitions](../src/ScriptEditor/NetscriptDefinitions.d.ts), not the markdown files.
+To make change to the [in-game documentation](../markdown/bitburner.md), you will need to modify the [TypeScript definitions](../src/ScriptEditor/NetscriptDefinitions.d.ts), not the Markdown files.

-We are using [API Extractor](https://api-extractor.com/pages/tsdoc/doc_comment_syntax/) (tsdoc hints) to generate the markdown doc.
+We are using [API Extractor](https://api-extractor.com/pages/tsdoc/doc_comment_syntax/) (tsdoc hints) to generate the Markdown doc.
 Make your changes to the TypeScript definitions and then run `npm run doc`.

 Before submitting your code for a pull request, please try to follow these
 rules:

 - Work in a branch forked from `dev` to isolate the new code.
-- Ensure you have latest from the [game's main repository](../../../tree/dev).
+- Ensure you have the latest from the [game's main repository](../../../tree/dev).
 - Rebase your branch if necessary.
 - When submitting the pull request, make sure that the base fork is